Genshin Impact: Miliastra Wonderland

-A sandbox and game creation gameplay system called Miliastra Wonderland was released in the game's Luna II update in October 2025.
-The system lets players create and share their work using an array of assets, terrain, and enemies already within Genshin Impact.
+A sandbox and game creation gameplay system called Miliastra Wonderland was released in the game's "Luna II" update (Note: Genshin Impact uses a numbering system for new versions (version 1.0, version 1.1, etc.) with the exception of Nod-Krai versions.
+The first Nod-Krai version to be released was called version "Luna I", with following updates called "Luna II", "Luna III", etc.) in October 2025.
+The system lets players create and share their work using an array of assets, terrain, and enemies already within Genshin Impact from the perspective of the Wonderland Manekin, a new customizable character obtained by unlocking Miliastra Wonderland.